withastro/starlight/docs/src/content/docs/reference/frontmatter.md

 **type**: `string`

-Overrides the generated slug for the page.
+Content collections reserved property to override the slug of the page, check [defining custom slugs](https://docs.astro.build/en/guides/content-collections/#defining-custom-slugs) for more details.

 ### `editUrl`